uec-hpc-lab/CNFET-OCL/README.md

 LEF files and qrctechfile are used in Cadence Innovus and Quantus for P&R and Parasitic extraction.
 Place and route are not supported in Synopsys tools, only in Cadence Innovus.

+The qrctechfile is compressed because it is too large, so please use the following command to decompress it before using:

+gzip -d *.gz

 If you have Synopsys StarRC, you can also use the Nxtgrd file to do parasitic extraction with the LEF files and DEF file after P&R.

 If you use the CNFET7 cell library in any published work, we will feel thanksful for a citation of this paper: